EufranioDiogo/LearningDataStructureAndAlgorithm/README.md

 <p>Basically it's what a Linked List has as operations but on each type of Linked List the operations are performed in different way than others and cause of it I'll go through and try to get the better that I can in this road, let's go on.</p>

-<h2 id="Simply-Linked-List">Simply Linked List</h2>
+<h2 id="Singly-Linked-List">Singly Linked List</h2>

-<p>The Simply Linked List is basically what I have described before but for implement it we can have 2 approaches, 1º have a array that will work like a Linked List where you only can do the List operations and we do not allow other operations by putting our array as private variable don't allowing to get direct access on it.</p>
+<p>The Singly Linked List is basically what I have described before but for implement it we can have 2 approaches, 1º have a array that will work like a Linked List where you only can do the List operations and we do not allow other operations by putting our array as private variable don't allowing to get direct access on it.</p>

 <p>When we want to insert a stuff on our Linked List we just put it on the back(the last position avaible on the array) and when we want to remove a item on it we basically need to know that if we don't specify a specific position of the item that we want to remove we basically remove the first one and if we specify we remove that position, but notice that when we are removing a stuff from our list we need to return(give back or give a feedback) to the user of what item we removed.</p>